Amir-Mansoori/Embedded-Linux-ZedBoard-Buildroot/buildroot-setup/README.md

 This command reads the generated .config file for the ZedBoard and opens a graphical interface where you can customize the build configurations for your embedded linux application.
 The graphical interface is something like this:

 ![Buildroot Graphical Interface](https://github.com/Amir-Mansoori/Embedded-Linux-ZedBoard-Buildroot/blob/main/Images/Buildroot-GUI.png)

+Feel free to look through all the options.
+We can add new packages and libraries and customize our build system in this part.
+For now, we don't change the configurations because we just want to bring up linux on our embedded device.
+Later we will see how to configure our build system for our application.

+The final step is to build our embedded linux system.
+This is done by a simple make command, but it takes about 1-2 hours depending on the hardware to complete the buid:

+`make`

+After this, all the necessary components of the embedded linux system including the kernel image, bootloader and root file system will be generated and stored in `output/images/` directory.
+There is a single file named _sdcard.img_ that contains the complete image of the filesystem and bootloader that can be written to an SD card for booting an embedded system. _sdcard.img_ is a single image that combines all the necessary components for the embedded linux.

+After generation of the build images, you can write the _sdcard.img_ image to an SD card using **dd** tool in Linux or [**Win32DiskImager**](https://sourceforge.net/projects/win32diskimager/) on Windows.
+Your SD card is now ready to be used to bring up Linux on your embedded device.

+# Bring-up Linux on ZedBoard ARM processor

+Insert the SD card to your evaluation board \(ex.
+ZedBoard\) and adjust your hardware configurations to allow the board to boot from the SD card.
+In ZedBoard, you need to switch ON the two jumpers \(MIO4 and MIO5\).
+Connect the ZedBoard USB programmer to your computer and also connect the UART in your device to be able to see the boot messages in a terminal.

+Open a Putty terminal to open a serial connection.
+After the proper configuration \(baud rate and the correct COM port\), turn on the power on your ZedBoard and check the serial terminal.
+You should see the boot messages and then a login prompt will appear asking you to enter the login information.
+Type `root` as the user and there is no password.
+This will let you enter the embedded Linux root file system in the userspace.